 Posted by Luke Cherry, on December 12, 2019.

-We’re often asked by clients about Shaker Kitchens, and we’re no strangers to creating designs using this distinctive style.
+We’re often asked by clients about Shaker Kitchen design, and we’re no strangers to creating designs using this distinctive style.
 In fact, the premise of the Shaker era flows through our own beliefs, combining honest, simple and functional design with the highest quality build and finish.

 Who were the Shakers?

 Formed in the 18th Century, The United Society of Believers in Christs second appearing, commonly known as Shakers, were a religious following who based their principles on honesty, simplicity and unity.
 Casting the idea of lavish living aside Shakers believed that everything should be practical and functional, these ideals were reflected through their every way of living.
 A largely self-sufficient community the Shakers grew their own food and maintained all of their own needs through crafting and building their own constructions.